Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functions to organize data, methods, and results used in scientific analyses.
 A TAF analysis consists of four scripts (data.R, model.R, output.R, report.R) that are run sequentially.
 Each script starts by reading files from a previous step and ends with writing out files for the next step.
 Convenience functions are provided to version control the required data and software, run analyses, clean residues from previous runs, manage files, manipulate tables, and produce figures.
 With a focus on stability and reproducible analyses, TAF is designed to have no package dependencies.
 TAF forms a base layer for the 'icesTAF' package and other scientific applications.

-ecocomDP — by Colin Smith, 9 months ago
+ecocomDP — by Colin Smith, a year ago

 Tools to Create, Use, and Convert ecocomDP Data